dopawei/TFMD/README.md

 ## File Structure

 - `tfmd.m`: The core function implementing the Time-Frequency Mode Decomposition algorithm
-- `tfmd2.m`: Implementation of the two-stage TFMD² refinement approach
+- `generate_signal.m`: Script to generate the six synthetic test signals used in validation
 - `test.m`: Comprehensive test suite demonstrating TFMD on various synthetic signals
-- `generate_signal.m`: Script to generate the six synthetic test signals used in validation
-- `demo_wind_turbine.m`: Application example using real wind turbine vibration data
+-
 ## Requirements

 - **MATLAB** R2020a or later